abalajiksh/mysite/content/posts/Independent-Components-of-a-4D-Riemann-Tensor.md

 +++
 ## Introduction

-I was at the tutorial session for General Relativity course.
-We were discussing about 2-sphere manifold, calculating the Riemann tensor, ricci tensor, ricci scalar and Einstein Tensor.
+I was at the tutorial session for the General Relativity course.
+We were discussing 2-sphere manifold, calculating the Riemann tensor, Ricci tensor, Ricci scalar and Einstein Tensor.
 The Instructor then asked us to compute the independent components of the Riemann Tensor in 4-Dimensions as a ~~fun~~ painful exercise to get a hang of it.
 And here we are!

 ## Riemann Tensor in 4-Dimensions